State of Partner Manager Pay in 2026

 The Top End of the Market

-Second, the word "ecosystem" continues to show up at the top of the market more often than "channel."
+The word "ecosystem" continues to show up at the top of the market more often than "channel."
 The highest-paid partner roles are increasingly framed as ecosystem leadership rather than traditional channel sales management.
 That language shift matters for how you position your own background when you go to market.

 What Is Not in the Data